Plyons614/Sbox-Documentation-/s&boxMiniGameServerInfo.md

     - AI dodgeballs that bounce off the walls and players have to dodge (slowly speeds up over time or spawn more balls over time)
 22. NextBot Invasion
     - Survive the nextbots
+23. Black Hole
+    - Spawn a black hole in a quarter of the map that gets bigger sucking people and props in

 ### Modifiers